tqunhh/FCJ-report/content/4-EventParticipated/4.3-Event3/_index.md

 ### Event Purpose

 * Provide comprehensive and systematic knowledge about security on AWS based on the 5 Security Pillars of AWS Well-Architected Framework
-* Build security-first mindset, considering security as the foundation from the architecture design phase, not an afterthought
+* Build security-first mindset, considering security as the foundation from the architecture design phase, not an afterthought.
 * Guide practical best practices on:
 * Introduce AI tools supporting development lifecycle
   * Identity & Access Management (IAM)